 - The chemicals go by many different names, so a potential “harmful ingredient list” would be several pages long.

 Furthermore, it’s easy to find conflicting information.
 If you look up recipes for homemade laundry detergent (arguably the most “natural” way to ensure there are no mysterious ingredients in your soap), they almost all include borax.
-However, the Environmental Working Group (a well-respected authority on evaluating the toxicity of various products) cautions against using it (source).
+However, the Environmental Working Group (a well-respected authority on evaluating the toxicity of various products) cautions against using borax (3).

-It can get downright overwhelming to try to make a safe and healthy decision for your family when good information is so difficult to come by.
+Trying to make a safe and healthy decision for your family can be overwhelming when good information is so difficult to come by.

 - Purchase products free from dyes and fragrances.